In Force — Phase 1 active from 1 May 2026

 Support for student landlords

-Staying compliant — what good landlord management looks like now
+What good landlord management looks like now.

 1. Keep documentation current